csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

  For *Joshua*, our website could help him find a investor so he could work on his project with financial support.

- For *Thomas*, our website have the section about legal support and common questions for starting up businesses.
+ For *Thomas*, our website have the section about legal support and common questions for startup businesses.
 Thomas might be able to find the answer he want in the FAQ section, if not, he could still consult with an agency or lawyer suggested by us.

  For *Noha*, Noha need guidance to get a certification of informal education and she also need to apply for government grants.
-She might not how it works but she could find all these informaiton through our website.
+She might not how it works but she could find all these information through our website.

  * Explain the benefits of your product explicitly & clearly.
-For example:
-    * Save users time (how much?)
+    * Save users time:
-    Instead of searching up on google, and go through all different kinds of unrelated and distribution information, our information are collected and well organized.
+    Instead of searching up on google, and go through pages of all different kinds of unrelated and disturbing information, user can follow the bot's questions to locate their questions and find *organized* and *analyzed* information provided by our partner that best fit to their situation and concern.
+For people in rural area, our app provide accessibility such that they do not need to call or travel to where our partner is located to ask for help.
+    For admin, our partners no more need to make a lot of surveys and can easily get information from our analytics.

-    * Allow users to discover new information (which information?
-And, why couldn't they discover it before?)
+    * Allow users to discover new information:
-    Information about supporting and tricks in the process, these are trade by experience from previous users and will hardly be found out online.
+    Our app is essentially for providing information and answering questions about how to run a startup.
+This app will put the information that hides in government documents and other people's experience on the table.
+    For admin dashboard, the admin can see detailed information of what topics are more concerned by which group of people.
+The app being online can be more accessible, so that people who previously did not contact our partner will have a chance to have their questions be seen by our partner.

-    * Provide users with more accurate and/or informative data (what kind of data?
-Why is it useful to them?)
+    * Provide users with more accurate and/or informative data:
-    Our data are information related to all starting ups and investors, so the user will find out more data about people on the same stage with them, and they could know what are the common problems in the process.
+    The app will guide the user to realize their condition and locate their question, such that the provided answers are more related to the user.
+The answers and questions are provided by our partner, who has strong experience helping startups in the similar conditions.

     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
-    This application is similar to an application called CSI.
-Ours will be very similar, but ours are developed in Egypt.
+    A similar app is [Osome Singapore](https://osome.com/sg/pricing/).
+Our app will focus more on answering users' questions instead of introducing a service.
+It will be more lightweight and quick for the users.

     * How does this align with your partner's organization's values/mission/mandate?
-    The purpose of this website is same as our partner's organization, make life of starting up entrepreneurs easier.
+    Our partner wants to provide helps to startup companies, this app can help them dealing with easy and common questions; at the same time, provide more data about what the startups are concerning so that they can modify their strategies accordingly.

 #### Q4: How will you build it?